fluent/fluentd-docs-gitbook/plugins/input/http.md

 ### Handle other formats using parser plugins

-You can handle various input formats by using the `<parser>` directive.
+You can handle various input formats by using the `<parse>` directive.
 For example, add the following settings to the configuration file:

 ```